-We will take these one section at a time.
+We will take these one section at a time and also examine the functions available in the Event menu when note events are selected.

 10.2.2.1.
 Timing and Mute Section

 These settings relate to the musical position of the selected note and whether it is muted: